Another in our series of posts about some of the children being supported in school by the Pupils Support Fund: Meet Laban…

 The teachers at Uphill strongly believe that Laban will do well in the Primary Leavers Examinations at the end of Primary 7, but he will probably not have the opportunity to attend Secondary School as the school fees are very expensive and the family are unlikely be able to afford it.

-Laban was delighted to have been chosen to receive the gift of a mattress, blanket, mosquito net and school uniform from a generous donor in Scotland.
+Laban was delighted to receive the gift of a mattress, blanket, mosquito net and school uniform in 2016.
 Like many children in the poorer communities of Uganda, such things are sadly a luxury that most families cannot afford.
-Laban’s benefactor chose the items she wanted to donate from our range of Gifts that Give..
+Laban’s benefactor chose the items she wanted to donate from our range of Gifts that Give.